coguardio/coguard-cli/README.md

     - OpenAPI
     - Puppet
     - BitBucket Pipelines
+    - [Contact us](https://coguard.io/contact) for full list or to add a specific request or custom rules

 This list
 will expand in the future.
 In addition, we are scanning the